bethgelab/docker-deeplearning/README.md

 In order to use it with GPUs, the host machine needs nvidia-docker2 (https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)).

 The container has many options (https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html).

+## start jupyter notebooks

-For example the container can be started as follows:
+Notebooks can be started as follows:
    ```
    docker run --rm -d \
    --runtime=nvidia \